proteinreport/proteinreport.org/content/newswire/bluenalu-announces-strategic-partnership-nutreco/index.md

 competitive costs.
 Both companies' technologies are well aligned to advance sustainable solutions to feed the world.

-Lou Cooperhouse, President [&]{.amp} CEO of BlueNalu, said, "The partnership with Nutreco is another significant milestone for BlueNalu, which will enable our team to accelerate our journey toward commercialization, while also securing a global supply chain partner.
+Lou Cooperhouse, President & CEO of BlueNalu, said, "The partnership with Nutreco is another significant milestone for BlueNalu, which will enable our team to accelerate our journey toward commercialization, while also securing a global supply chain partner.
 We expect this will provide significant value to our company, as it is our objective to introduce our seafood products in a test market during the next two years, and launch our products in several global markets by the end of this decade."

 The demand for protein, including seafood, will increase as the global population is expected to rise to almost 10 billion by 2050.
 Innovations